 A wide range of nutrients in avocado has been associated with these cardiovascular benefits.
 Included in this list would be: (1) avocado fats, which include very large amounts of the monounsaturated fatty acid, oleic acid, as well as the unusual phytosterols, including beta-sitosterol, campesterol, and stigmasterol; (2) the antioxidant nutrients in avocado, including carotenoids like chrysanthemaxanthin, neoxanthin, and lutein as well as vitamin E and vitamin C; (3) anti-inflammatory components of avocado, including the carotenoids and phytosterols listed above as well as catechins and procyanidins (two families of flavonoids).

-Risk of metabolic syndrome—which includes symptoms involving problematic blood fat levels and elevated blood pressure—has been shown to be reduced by intake of avocado.
+Risk of metabolic syndrome—which includes symptoms involving problematic blood fat levels and elevated blood pressure—has been shown to be lower in people with a regular intake of avocado.
 Many of the nutrients provided by avocado are likely to play a role in this important health benefit.
 Research in this area encourages us to think about avocado as being truly preventive in its cardiovascular health benefits, and worthy of consideration in many types of meal plans.

 One important note about the cardiovascular benefits of avocado: most of the encouraging studies that we have seen do not simply "dump" avocado into a meal plan as some type of "add-on" food.
 Instead, avocado is integrated into a balanced diet with a controlled amount of fat, calories, and intake across food groups.
 There does not appear to be any requirement for the diet to be low fat, since avocado-containing meal plans that provide up to 34% of their total calories from fat have been shown to provide cardiovascular support.
 But treatment of avocado as an "add-on" food is not an approach that we have seen supported by large-scale research in this cardiovascular area.